opf/openproject-translations/README.md

 This repository contains two main branches:

 * `dev`: The main development branch.
 We try to keep it stable in the sense of all tests are passing, but we don't recommend it for production systems.
+Translations in this branch should match those required by the `dev` branch of the OpenProject core.
 * `stable`: Contains the latest stable release that we recommend for production use.
-Use this if you always want the latest version of this plugin.
+Use this if you always want the latest version of this plugin together with the `stable` branch of the OpenProject core.

 ## License